eal001/workout-app/README.md

 >add a settings page, can change color
 >add a dark mode/light mode/other color modes
 >manual mode of progression for each routine
+>make the input text fields a bit bigger and the cells